straightdave/arion/README.md

 >If you don't use the option `-loop` when using a data file, the massive call will stop after all requests are sent once.

 ### Browser Mode
-Browser mode is recommended way to use PostGal.
+Browser mode is the graphic way to use Postgals.
 You can use is just like Postman.

 ```bash
 $ ./postgal -serve